hasanmoudud/geocompr/main.md

 #> tmap mode set to plotting
 ```

-The easiest way to create an interactive map to view spatial data in R is with the **mapview** package, as illustrated in the following 'one liner':
+If you are not already accostomed to **tmap**, probably the quickest way to create an interactive map to view spatial data in R is with the **mapview** package, as illustrated in the following 'one liner':

 ```r